-With Ready-for-Research, we recruit patients who have specific medical conditions and are interested in participating in drug studies.
+With the Ready-for-Research approach, we recruit patients who have specific medical conditions and are interested in participating in drug studies.
 We then screen these patients using specific protocols that have been approved by an ethics committee.
-With Ready-for- Research, patients are invited to our facility at CHDR.
-After providing written informed consent and a full medical history, patients receive a comprehensive physical examination, including blood work, and we test their performance on some of our test batteries (for example, NeuroCart®).
-The experience is like visiting an outpatient clinic, and we try to make the patients as comfortable as possible – after all, they are making the effort to come to us, with no tangible benefit to themselves aside from a modest payment for their time.
-Depending on their specific medical condition and disease stage, patients can return to CHDR on a regular basis (for example, annually or semiannually) for re-screening in order to assess their condition, general health, and other possible factors that may affect their ability to participate in an upcoming study.
+Interested patients are first invited to our facility.
+After providing written informed consent and a full medical history, they receive a comprehensive physical examination including blood work, and we test their performance on some of our test batteries (such as NeuroCart®).
+The experience is like visiting an outpatient clinic, and patients are made as comfortable as possible.
+Once a sizeable cohort of patients with the same diagnosis has been established, the cohort is ready for research.

 Practical answers to important research questions

 CHDR focuses on proof-of-pharmacology, showing that the drug affects the pharmacological mechanism, not necessarily the disease itself.
-‘A drug is designed to have a specific pharmacological activity,’ adds van Gerven.
-‘This is a clear prerequisite for a therapeutic effect.
+A drug is designed to have a specific pharmacological activity, and this is a clear prerequisite for a therapeutic effect.
 Unfortunately, many drugs fail in clinical trials because their pharmacological activity cannot be ensured.
-When you interpret the outcome of a failed trial, it makes a large difference if you can demonstrate whether the drug had – or did not have – the expected pharmacological effect in patients.
-So we need to develop better ways to measure these effects in patients.
+When interpreting the outcome of a failed trial, it is instrumental to be able to demonstrate whether or not the drug had the expected pharmacological effect in patients.
+This underscores the importance of effectively measuring these effects in patients.

 Despite the importance of testing in patients, patient cohorts often have more variability and can be more difficult to recruit.
 This is where the Ready-for-Research approach plays a crucial facilitating role.